Skip to main content

 fetch_page_content

-Fetch one or more URLs and extract content as clean markdown.
+Fetch a URL and extract content as clean markdown.
 Only URLs from the index are supported; this is not a general web scraper.

 required

-Returns one block per URL with url, title, and content (markdown).
-See the Fetch reference for the per-URL response shape.
+Returns url, title, and content (markdown).
+See the Fetch reference for the response shape.